Best Nextiva Alternatives in 2026

 Pricing: $15/user/month (Starter), $23/user/month (Business), $35/user/month (Scale).
 No user minimums.
 Monthly billing available with no annual commitment required.

-Watch out for: limited call center features.
+One thing to note: limited call center features.
 If you need IVR, advanced queue management, or compliance call recording, OpenPhone is too lightweight.

-Dialpad — best for AI features
+Dialpad: best for AI features

 Dialpad was early to integrate AI into VoIP.
 Every call is transcribed in real time, with speaker identification and action item detection built into the base plan.
-The AI also provides in-call coaching — suggesting responses, surfacing relevant knowledge base articles, and flagging moments where pricing objections or competitor names arise.
+The AI also provides in-call coaching, suggesting responses, surfacing relevant knowledge base articles, and flagging moments where pricing objections or competitor names arise.

 Dialpad has three products: Talk (business phone), Sales (outbound dialing with coaching), and Support (contact center).
 Each integrates with the others, so a team that starts with Talk can add contact center functionality without switching platforms.